 A New Masculine Paradigm

-I’ve noticed something over the last five years.
+I’ve noticed something over the last fifteen years.
 Every week I am talking to more and more dads.
-More fathers are reaching out for sleep help and today I would say that for initial phone conversations 90% of the time dad is on the call with mom.
+More fathers are reaching out for sleep help, and today I would say that for initial phone conversations, 90% of the time both dad and mom are on the call.

 Some Stats on American Dads

 - More dads are staying home to care for their kids.

 - Dads see parenting as central to their identity.

 - Work-family balance is a challenge for many working fathers.

 - Most Americans think men face a lot of pressure to provide financially for their family.

 - It’s become less common for dads to be their family’s sole breadwinner.